jeisaRaja/todolist/journal.md

 possible solution :
     / make a function that determine which array the app should loop over, if user chose tab todo, then the function need to clear the innerHTML of the content_body and then loop over project array and then append child.

+## Day 3
+### 31 Dec 2021
+The problem before have been solved. but we now have another problem. that is, we need to make sure the form that user will fill also changed based on the current tab user is. so we need to find a way to know where is user currently on (project or todo)